 By now you should know that using sunscreen every day is essential to take proper care of your skin.
 Damage caused by the sun can end up being irreversible and can turn very complicated, so you should dedicate a moment and make sure that your skin will be well protected.
 Studies on the effectiveness of sunscreens are made with the application of 2mg of product per cm2 of skin.
 Of course, the amount varies depending on the density of the cream you use, but probably you are not using enough and therefore you are not giving your skin all the protection it needs.
 To use sunscreen correctly you must take a generous amount, a good tip is to apply two lines of sunscreen, one over your index finger and another one over your middle finger, and spread it well all over the face, making sure to cover all areas.

 You may ask yourself: and do I really have to reapply sunscreen?
 The answer is a very clear yes.
 Sunscreen loses effectiveness throughout the day, so if you re-apply it two hours after the first time you will ensure that your skin can face radiation without difficulty.

 You must bear in mind that no sunscreen is capable of defending you against 100% of ultraviolet radiation.
 Products with SPF 100, for example, act on 99% of that radiation.
 Those with SPF 30 filter 97% of UVB radiation and those of SPF 50 on 98%.
 And is there any way to improve protection?
 The solution is simple: you can add to your skincare routine a good antioxidant that acts on free radicals that try to damage your skin during the day.
-So, with a good sunscreen like the Klairs Soft Airy UV Essence, which you can find on Wishtrend and on Yesstyle. and a good antioxidant serum like The Ordinary EUK 134 0.1%, which you can get on DECIEM, on Amazon, on Beauty Bay, and on Mankind or the ByWishtrend Polyphenols in Propolis 15% Ampoule, which you can find on Wishtrend, on Yesstyle, and on Amazon, you will give your skin all the protection it needs.
+So, with a good sunscreen like the Klairs Soft Airy UV Essence, which you can find on Wishtrend and on Yesstyle. and a good antioxidant serum like The Ordinary EUK 134 0.1%, which you can get on DECIEM and on Amazon or the ByWishtrend Polyphenols in Propolis 15% Ampoule, which you can find on Wishtrend, on Yesstyle, and on Amazon, you will give your skin all the protection it needs.